 Brown Trout

 Brown Trout are much sought after by anglers.
-It is an elusive fish, more difficult to catch than the Rainbow Trout.
+It is an elusive fish, more difficult to catch than Rainbow Trout.
 Commonly hiding out in the shade, this species can grow to large sizes and put up a real fight!
 But as with other trout, it cannot handle the the warm summer temperatures of most midwestern ponds.

 Brown Trout Advice:

-FOR A PRICE LIST, plus ordering and availability info, WI & IL Customers can email us at info@keystonehatcheries.com.
-Sorry, but we do not sell fish outside of WI or IL at this time.
+WI & IL Customers only, Sorry, but we do not sell fish outside of WI or IL at this time.

 RETURN TO LIVE GAMEFISH AND STOCKING INFO